 Considering this, a protein shake on rest days is a great way to keep your blood sugar levels steady and will likely leave you feeling more satiated than high-sugar treats.
 One of our personal favourites to cure a sweet tooth?
 This triple chocolate shake recipe!

-You also may want to consider your goals, and how protein supplements could help you reach them.
+The last thing to consider is your individual goals and how a protein supplement could help you reach them.
 If you’re looking to lose weight, eating a higher protein diet can help to ensure you don’t lose muscle mass whilst in a calorie deficit (e.g. eating less than your body burns).
 Protein helps reduce your hunger and raise your metabolism, so having a protein rich snack, such as a shake could help with this goal.